 All Whites' game against Kuwait, 1981

 This programme also highlights tobacco sponsorship, which was common at this time.
-Sport and smoking may seem an unlikely combination, but sporting bodies struggling for financial support often found the tobacco companies more than willing to inject much-needed funds into their competitions and activities.
-In the 1970s and 1980s tobacco companies sponsored a number of major sports events in New Zealand, including tennis tournaments, cycling tours, car rallies and athletics meetings.
+Sport and smoking may have seemed an unlikely combination, but sporting bodies struggling for financial support often found the tobacco companies more than willing to inject much-needed funds into their competitions and activities.
+In the 1970s and 1980s tobacco companies sponsored a number of major sports events in New Zealand, including tennis tournaments, cycling tours and car rallies.

 The Smoke-free Environments Act 1990 established the Health Sponsorship Council.
 One of its tasks was to replace tobacco sponsorship in sport and help sporting bodies find alternative sources of funds.
 Tobacco advertising and sponsorship have been banned in New Zealand since 1995.